tangentsoft/pidp8i/examples/README.md

 | `routines/decprt` | prints an unsigned 12-bit decimal integer to the console
 | `routines/prints` | prints an ASCIIZ string stored as a series of 8-bit bytes to the console

-The `*.pal` files are PAL8 assembly language files, are also assembled on your PC into paper tape format in `bin/*.pt` as part of the top-level `make` process.
-You can then load those paper tapes into your PiDP-8/I the same way you'd load any other paper tape; see the upstream docs.
+The `*.pal` files are PAL8 assembly language files that you could copy into the simulator to assemble inside the PDP-8, but which are also already assembled on your PC into paper tape format in `bin/*.pt` as part of the top-level `make` process.
+You can then load those paper tapes into your PiDP-8/I the same way you'd load any other paper tape;
+see the upstream docs.

 The `pep001.*` files are a case study series in solving a simple problem, which lets you compare the solutions along several axes.
 Some